 The paper is organized as follows.
 Section \ref{s2:SOM} describes the terminologies of the self-organizing maps and their astrophysical application.
 In Sect.~\ref{s3:data}, we present the datasets utilized in this work.
-The projection of SOM and the completeness of GAMA with respect to KiDS is detailed in Sect~.\ref{s4:analysis}.
+The projection of SOM and the completeness of GAMA with respect to KiDS is detailed in Sect.~\ref{s4:analysis}.
 This is followed by SOM comparison of the photometric and spectroscopic data in Sect.~\ref{Sect:zcalib} that allows us to remove the galaxies with worst-constrained photo-$z$s.
-We conclude and summarize in Sect.~\ref{Sect:conc}.
-In the Appendix, we discuss some further details of galaxy removal based on photo-$z$ performance.
+We present our conclusions and summary in Sect.~\ref{Sect:conc}.
+In the appendix, we discuss some further details of galaxy removal based on photo-$z$ performance.